 TIP 2 – KEEP PEN TIP CLEAN

-Dirty pens tips, especially if they have black carbon buildup, can interfere with heat transfer and the carbon can snag on the wood.
+Dirty pens tips, especially if they have a lot black carbon buildup, can interfere with heat transfer.
+Plus, the carbon buildup can snag on the wood.
+This image shows a clean nib on the left (1) and a dirty one on the right (2).

 Lots of gunk on the pen tip can make it feel scratchy when burning on wood.
 It reminds me of burning on wood that hasn’t been sanded.